kelseyhightower/event-gateway-on-kubernetes/README.md

   }'
 ```

+> The HTTP URL follows the standard format for accessing cluster local services.
+In this case the `echo` deployment runs in the `default` namespace.
+This configuration works because the Event Gateway is running in the same cluster as the `echo` deployment.

-> At this point the `echo` service has been registered with the Event Gateway, but before it can receive events a subscription must be created.
+At this point the `echo` service has been registered with the Event Gateway, but before it can receive events a subscription must be created.

 There can only be one binding for a specific HTTP event mapped to a specific path and method.
 Before we can route events to the `echo` Kubernetes service we need to delete the subscription for the `echo` cloud function: